RaviVerma9/C-Minor-Project-/README.md

 # C-Minor-Project-
-We Make a C++ Minor Project Related To Covid Situation Management.
+C++ Minor Project Related To Covid Situation Management.
 We  Created its DataBase With The Help Of FileHandling